CREDENTIALS AND ELECTIONS

 - A member of the District Leadership Committee

-- Any meeting official, including the meeting Logistics Manager, Administrations Manager or Parliamentarian
+- Any meeting official, including the Logistics Manager, Administration Manager, or Parliamentarian

 Preparing for Floor Candidates:

-For each office, the District Director asks whether there are any additional nominations from the floor for the office.
+For each office, the District Director asks whether there are any additional nominations from the floor.
 If floor nominees are not in attendance, their designees will state the nominee's eligibility qualifications.

 Who Can Vote?

-Voting members of the District Council are the Club Presidents, Vice Presidents Education or their proxies and the members of the District Executive Committee: District Director, Program Quality Director, Club Growth Director, the Immediate Past District Director, Public Relations Manager, Administrations Manager, Finance Manager, Division Directors and Area Directors.
+Voting members of the District Council are the Club Presidents, Vice President's Education, and the members of the District Executive Committee: District Director, Program Quality Director, Club Growth Director, the Immediate Past District Director, Public Relations Manager, Administrations Manager, Finance Manager, Division Directors, and Area Directors.

 Good Standing of Individual Members